SmartPracticeschool/SBSPS-Challenge-989-AI-Recruiter-Virtual-Applicant-Selector-/README.md

   3. AI Interview - Our InterviewBot screens the applicant completely and predict the traits/skills which the applicant may possess
 ### Prerequisites
 1. Any operating system
-2. Use python 3.7 to get no errors
+2. Make sure you have python installed on your device
 3. Create an account in IBM cloudant and paste the credentials in app.py line 15
 4. Also create 5 partitioned databases in the cloudant for users, jobs, aptitude questions, technical questions and interview questions
 5. Create a new folder and open its directory in the command prompt